disterm/TermCord/README.md

 If you need support, contact me on my Discord ``FireyJS#6969`` or my business email ``termcord@gmail.com``.

 To file bugs, go [here](https://github.com/sharknix/termcord-linux/issues).
-To see tips that are useful, go [here](https://github.com/sharknix/termcord-linux/bugs/readme.md).